-Simulation Australia is working with a number of organisations to contribute to the definition of simulation-related standards:
+Simulation Australasia is working with a number of organisations to contribute to the definition of simulation-related standards:

 What is a Standard?